Family therapy: Types, benefits, and techniques

 Benefits of Family Therapy

-The benefits of family therapy can differ from family to family, depending on the issues that the family is seeking help with.
+The benefits of family therapy can differ from family to family, depending on the issues at hand.
 In general, family therapy can help:

 - Improve communication